-Crossfit was first developed by former high-school gymnast Greg Glassman and his ex-wife Lauren in 1995.
+Crossfit was first developed by Greg and Lauren Glassman in 1995.
 It has since exploded into a world wide fitness phenomenon.
 The workouts involve constantly varied lifts executed at high intensity.

 The premise is that the workouts will prepare you for whatever life can throw at you and make you a better overall athlete.
 Crossfit athletes are proud of the fact that the can pull 400 pound deadlifts, run a 5km, or crank out dozens of pull ups at the drop of a hat (just make sure you have a good pair of exercise gloves).

 Crossfit is definitely intense, but the workouts are scalable.
 As an example if someone can’t do a pull up, resistance bands are totally acceptable.
 The workouts honestly aren’t for people who have no gym experience whatsoever.